By Cohort | |

 Rose Kagawa

-CAMPOS Faculty Scholar (2018-2019) and Assistant Professor, Department of Emergency Medicine, Violence Prevention Research Program, School of Medicine
+Assistant Professor, Emergency Medicine, Violence Prevention Research Program, School of Medicine

 As a social epidemiologist, Rose Kagawa uses impact evaluation and causal inference methods to understand the causes, consequences, and prevention of violence and firearm violence.
 She is particularly interested in social and environmental interventions on health, including urban decay remediation in high crime areas and poverty reduction interventions.
 Dr. Kagawa received her PhD in Epidemiology and her Masters in Public Health from the University of California, Berkeley.